chromatone/chromatone.center/support/index.md

 If you find Chromatone system helpful in your music learning or teaching process, please share love with a [Donation](./donate/index.md) to the site author.

-There's a dedicated [Reddit community to join](./join/index.md) and hang around.
-And it's important to let as much people as possible to know about it.
-So [Share links](./promote/index.md) and spread the word about Chromatone through your social media and beyond.
+We have a subreddit to hang around and an Instagram account to tag in your posts.
+And it's important to let more people join the growing community of visual musicians.
+So [follow us](./follow/index.md) and spread the word about Chromatone through your social media and beyond.